-If you know that you suffer from chronic asthma, you should always make sure that you are carrying an asthma inhaler as well as a decongestant in case zou suffer an asthma attack.
+If you suffer from chronic asthma, you should always make sure that you are carrying an asthma reliever inhaler in case you suffer an asthma attack.
 If you experience symptoms on a regular basis you need to speak to your doctor who will devise a preventative treatment plan.

-Early symptoms of asthma include a feeling of tightness or shrinking in the chest as well as dry cough.
-Overall you’ll feel like you can’t get enough air and your breathing may produce a rattling noise.
+Early symptoms of asthma include a feeling of tightness or narrowing in the chest as well as dry cough.
+You will feel like you can’t get enough air and your breathing may cause a rattling noise.

-A severe or acute asthma attack will show the same symptoms but more intensely: from severe shortness of breath, heavy & noisy breathing to blueness of the lips and nails.
-In some cases, especially when an inhaler isn’t found in time, some people may also lose consciousness.
+A severe or acute asthma attack will cause the same symptoms but they will be more intense: from severe shortness of breath, heavy & noisy breathing to blueness of the lips and nails.
+In some cases, especially when there is no reliver inhaler at hand, patients may also lose consciousness.

-Asthma is the result of an inflammation of the bronchial tubes (airways in the lungs) that causes airways to become much narrower as they swell (internally).
-The narrow space that is left for air to travel through, is then hardly enough to renew the oxygen in the lungs.
+Asthma is the result of an inflammation of the bronchial tubes (airways in the lungs) that causes airways to swell and narrow.

 Asthma triggers are rather diverse and include allergens (if you suffer from allergic asthma) such as pollen and dust, but also other irritating substances.
 This is why asthma can also be triggered by cigarette smoke and pollution.

-If you haven’t been treated for asthma, you shouldn’t be lured into thinking that just because you haven’t had an attack in weeks or months it might not happen again.
-Asthma will sometimes only be triggered when a combination of factors happen at the same time, e.g. being ill during a pollution peak or doing an intense effort in a dusty environment.
+You shouldn’t be lured into thinking that just because you haven’t had an attack in weeks or months it might not happen again.
+In some cases, asthma is triggered when a combination of factors occur at the same time, for example being ill during a pollution peak or exercising in a dusty environment.

-For short-term effective treatments for an attack, you mostly have the choice between beta-2-agonists (i.e. the classic salbutamol inhaler, including Ventolin®) or short-acting anticholinergics (containing bromide).
-These block the nervous system acting on the muscles around the bronchi, causing them to relax and allowing the airways to expand.
+There are two different medications used to relieve acute asthma symptoms.
+Your doctor may prescribe a beta-2-agonists (for example a salbutamol inhaler, including Ventolin®) or a short-acting anticholinergic (containing bromide).
+These act on the muscles around the bronchi, causing them to relax and allowing the airways to expand.